What Titre Foncier Means in Marrakech for Foreign Buyers

 My Final Advice on the Titre Foncier for Foreign Buyers in Marrakech

-After buying two properties in Marrakech and spending countless hours learning about the Moroccan property system, my advice to any foreign buyer comes down to four simple principles.
+After buying four properties in Morocco and spending countless hours learning about the Moroccan property system, my advice to any foreign buyer comes down to four simple principles.

 Never buy a property in Marrakech without a clear and verified Titre Foncier.

-Always verify the Titre Foncier directly with the Conservation Foncière before signing any agreement.
+Always verify it through a fresh certificat de propriété from the Conservation Foncière before signing any agreement.

 Always use an independent lawyer who is separate from your real estate agent.